10 Ways to rewire your spa retail

 By Vivienne O’Keeffe

 When he started his wine store in Ireland some 50 years ago, my dad knew all about neurological connectivity.
 Of course he never called it that because the term didn’t exist.
 What he did was greet his customers by name, shake their hand or pat their back, and hold the door open for them upon their departure – with a warm invitation to come and see him again soon.
-Every Saturday night at The Wine Centre in historic Kilkenny was like a house party, with regular customers gathering to chit-chat, catch up on local gossip and (of course) make their wine purchases.
+Every Saturday night at The Wine Centre in our historic town was like a house party, with regular customers gathering to chit-chat, catch up on local gossip and (of course) make their wine purchases.

 Dad was instinctively doing what the smart and successful salespeople have always done: build strong customer relationships.
 He knew how, but today’s leading retailers are finding out why.
 New discoveries that the brain can almost literally hard-wire itself to harbour good feelings about certain situations or people or brands is changing the future of retail sales.